 ASC, GAA and GLOBALG.A.P.
 Sign Deal to Work Together

+Today the Aquaculture Stewardship Council (ASC), The Global Aquaculture Alliance (GAA) and GLOBALG.A.P. have signed a Memorandum of Understanding promising to work together to achieve greater efficiencies that will benefit all stakeholders.
 Working toward a mutual goal of realising and recognising good aquaculture practice the three organisations are seeking to identify and work together on areas that will accelerate progress or enable greater access.

 In the first instance the standard holders will work on harmonisation of feeds standards and explore ways in which audit processes can provide best value.